schorts99/Smart-Pump/design-doc.md

 Same with the Criteria, we're not tied to a specific query way.
 We only have to create the query executor for the new database implementation and everything else is untouched.

-Then we create a `JWT` with the user ID and mark it as `httpOnly` to prevent that any malicious `JavaScript` can access to it.

 Auth validations we're at application level to easily migrate if needed.
 Of this way the application services remain untouched even if the express part is replaced by anything else like nextjs, nest or any other stuff.

 Middleware only verifies the token presence.